thisisthejay/Programming-for-Lawyers/README.md

 ## Chapter 2: Your first (small) project

-The best way to learn is to build applications.
+The best way to learn how to code is to build applications.
 Having explored the fundamentals of Python, you are now ready for your first small project.

 .....coming soon